moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 * Sam Hurst
 * Varun Singh

+The authors would like to thank Maxim Sharabayko for text contributions to this draft.

 James Gruessing would also like to thank Francesco Illy and Nicholas Book for their part in providing the needed motivation.